dramamine/leftovers-again/FAQ.md

 `state.teamPreview = true`.
 When this is set, you need to SWITCH (MOVE decisions are not valid).

 ### How can I have my Pokemon mega-evolve?
-If you Pokemon is able to mega-evolve, it will do so by default.
+If your Pokemon is able to mega-evolve, it will do so by default.
 ```javascript
 // see if your Pokemon is able to mega-evolve
 if (state.self.active.canMegaEvo)